 The assigned arborist will make the necessary decisions regarding the application.

-Note: The Urban Forestry Administration reserves the right to deny any and all public space permits that relate to or impact public trees.
+Note: The Urban Forestry Division reserves the right to deny any and all public space permits that relate to or impact public trees.

 Please be aware of the following permitting requirements:

 All pruning of public trees should follow current ISA ANSI Z133.1 Safety Standards for Pruning.